Editorial Independence Policy

 Zakiya Alake.
 A Boston-based African-American activist and small business owner; she is interested primarily in housing and socioeconomic issues, and was trained as a community journalist by BINJ through its journalism education program for working adults.

 Sarah Betancourt.
-A Boston-based, award-winning Latina staff reporter for Law 360, a national legal news publication.
+A Boston-based, award-winning Latina staff reporter for GBH News.

 Chris Faraone.
 BINJ editorial director and founder.
 Also editor-in-chief and associate publisher, DigBoston newspaper.